peterjgrainger/grainger.xyz-static/pages/posts/serverless-what-and-why-a-complete-guide-for-it-leaders.md

 ---
   type: posts
-  title: Serverless: What and Why?
-A Complete Guide for IT Leaders
+  title: 'Serverless: What and Why?
+A Complete Guide for IT Leaders'
   date: 2020-01-13
 ---